Help Solve Today’s Challenges by Investing in Impact Organizations

 This type of capital is referred to as ‘catalytic’- it leverages both philanthropic and investment dollars by drawing on the best of both.

-We respectfully acknowledge that the offices of the Thrive Impact Fund are located on the unceded, ancestral, and traditional territories of the lək̓ʷəŋən-speaking peoples, now known as the Songhees and Esquimalt Nations and W̱SÁNEĆ peoples.
+We respectfully acknowledge that our offices are located on the unceded, ancestral, and traditional territories of the lək̓ʷəŋən-speaking peoples, also known as the Songhees and Xʷsepsəm Nations, who have historical relationships with the land that continue to this day.